MicrosoftDocs/Viva/Viva/insights/Use/faq.md

 ##### Q2.
 Does it present a problem if my licensed population works in different time zones or has varying working hours?

 A2.
-No. Viva Insights can determine each employee's time-zone value and their working hours, regardless of their location.
-To make this determination, Viva Insights carries out the steps that are described in [Default time zone](../use/system-defaults.md#default-time-zone).
+No. Viva Insights in Workplace Analytics can determine each employee's time-zone value and their working hours, regardless of their location.
+To make this determination, Workplace Analytics carries out the steps that are described in [Default time zone](../use/system-defaults.md#default-time-zone).

 ##### Q3.
 Can I configure the user data that particular analysts can access and use?

 A3.
 You can assign analysts the analyst (limited access) role, which limits them to view [Explore the stats](explore-intro.md) data.
-See [Assign roles](../setup/assign-roles-to-wpa-admins.md) and [User roles in Viva Insights](user-roles.md) for more details.
+See [Assign roles](../setup/assign-roles-to-wpa-admins.md) and [User roles](user-roles.md) for more details.

 <!-- ^^^ *** After partitions ship, add them to this answer. *** ^^^ -->

 ##### Q4.
-Why are Start time and End time so important when configuring Viva Insights?
+Why are Start time and End time so important when configuring Workplace Analytics?

 A4.
 The Start time and End time values determine the working hours for which data will be analyzed.
 They also determine the time period that is considered *after hours*. <!--(Note that the system time zone is checked once a week, so if an employee travels for a short time the change in their local time might not be captured and reflected in their Start and End times.) --> See [Working days and working hours](system-defaults.md#working-days-and-working-hours).

 ##### Q5.
-Is there a maximum number of Viva Insights analyst roles that can be assigned?
+Is there a maximum number of analyst roles that can be assigned?

 A5.
-No. No limit is imposed by Viva Insights.
+No. No limit is imposed by Workplace Analytics.

 ##### Q6.
-In the Viva Insights _Data sources_ section, on the "Office 365 data" page, you can see the number of "Measured employees."
+In the _Data sources_ section, on the "Office 365 data" page, you can see the number of "Measured employees."
 Is this the number of licensed users or the number of both licensed and un-licensed?

 A6.
 Licensed.
 Specifically, this number refers to licensed employees who are also present in the collaboration (Microsoft 365 or Office 365) data.
 For more information, see [Origin of data counts](office-365-data.md#origin-of-data-counts).

 ##### Q7.
-What happens with users who were not assigned a Viva Insights license?
+What happens with users who were not assigned a Viva Insights or Workplace Analytics license?
 Are they ignored?

 A7.
 No, they are not ignored but they are not measured and their data is not processed.
 However, as internal collaborators of measured employees, their collaboration data is used for analysis when measured employees collaborate with them through meetings, email, unscheduled calls, or instant messages.
 For details, see [Origin of data counts](office-365-data.md#origin-of-data-counts).

 ### Organizational data

 ##### Q1.
-What are common causes of a failure to upload an organizational data file into Viva Insights, or the invalidity of such a file?
+What are common causes of a failure to upload an organizational data file into Workplace Analytics, or the invalidity of such a file?

 A1.
 An upload can fail if the data has invalid values, if it is missing required data, or if the validity threshold for unrequired data is set too high; this is the case for custom fields in uploads after the organization's first upload.
 For more information, see the following: